The King’s Farewell: The end of Felix Hernandez’s long, complicated journey with the Mariners

 Maybe it would’ve been better that way.

-Instead, the decline started gradually and increased with a steady pace.
+Instead, the decline started gradually and increased with a steady pace that he couldn’t slow, stop or even realize until it was too far gone.

 Many could see it coming, even when Hernandez couldn’t or wouldn’t.
 The realization of a player’s baseball mortality finds them at different times, and it can leave them feeling forlorn.
 This seems to have hit Hernandez in this final season.
 Had that cruel epiphany found a way through the bravado and stubbornness earlier, maybe this final act of a brilliant career would have a better ending.

-All careers end, but the timing can be postponed with commitment.
+All careers end, but the timing can be postponed with commitment, understanding what you’ve always done doesn’t always work as you age.
 It’s not as if Hernandez, who logged more than 2,200 innings in 11 seasons by the time he turned 30, wasn’t surrounded by reminders and examples — he played with Ichiro, Raul Ibanez and Nelson Cruz, a group that played a combined 53 seasons (and Cruz is still going).

 There were warning signs in 2015, despite going 18-9 with a 3.53 ERA.
 The pinpoint command of his sinking fastball and career-altering changeup started to show inconsistency.
 These weren’t one-offs, either.
+It became more prevalent.
 He struggled to consistently repeat his mechanics, leading to the ball diverging from its intended path.

 His wandering command remained in 2016, with injuries seeping into his durability.
-He failed to reach 200 innings and his 3.82 ERA was his highest since 2007.
+He failed to reach 200 innings for the first time since 2007 and his 3.82 ERA was his highest since 2007.

 After that season, the Mariners challenged him to change his offseason habits, including his conditioning and throwing routine.